sagemath/trac_to_gh/Issue 2171.md

 # Issue 2171: [with patch; needs review] followup to #2169 -- (magma/sage interface) some further optimizations and fixes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2171

 Original creator: was